swr127/nj_transit/README.md

 We expect to run into issues with our stops table and platforms data point.
 At this time, we're not sure how we are going to tie our platforms with our stops, so we may create fake data on the front-end as a work around.

 ## Issues and Resolutions
-Use this section to list of all major issues encountered and their resolutions
+No major issues at this time.

 ## Code Snippet
-Use this section to include a brief code snippet of functionality that you are proud of an a brief description

 ### Tara's Snippet:
 I was able to use grid to style this block to look just like the prototype.
 I am especially proud of the column in the middle with the circles and the connecting line.